dixesh19/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

 ### REG NO: 24900440

-# EXPERIMENT  6      Monitoring distance value in Thing speak cloud using ultrasonic sensor and ESP32 controller
+# EXPERIMENT  6     Uploading the Distance value in the thing speak cloud using an IoT controller

-# Uploading ultrasonic sensor data in Thing Speak cloud

 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.